aaronsheldon/vonFoersterHazards/README.md

 von Foerster Hazards
 ====================

-In this project I implement a model of age dependent communicable diseases using a mysterious and magical alchemy of von Foerster dynamics, Gompertz processes - biologically endogenous ageing modeled by Poisson processes subordinated by integrated geometric Brownian motion, Makeham processes - biologically exogenous casualties of serialized interactions, accelerated failure time models, phase type distributions, and the Lie algebra of hazard rates, while incanting the theory of stochastic processes.
+In this project I implement a forward evolution integrator by matrix exponentiation of a model of age dependent communicable diseases using a mysterious and magical alchemy of von Foerster dynamics, Gompertz processes - biologically endogenous ageing modeled by Poisson processes subordinated by integrated geometric Brownian motion, Makeham processes - biologically exogenous casualties of serialized interactions, accelerated failure time models, phase type distributions, and the Lie algebra of hazard rates, while incanting the theory of stochastic processes.

 Land Acknowledgement
 --------------------

-The author has had the good fortune to have found a home near the mountains on the traditional territories of the [Treaty 7](https://www.treaty7.org/) people, and is blessed to have as good neighbors the peoples of the [Tsuut'ina Nation](https://tsuutinanation.com/).
+I have the good fortune to have found a home near the mountains on the traditional territories of the [Treaty 7][17] people, and I am blessed to have as good neighbors the peoples of the [Tsuut'ina Nation][18].

 Citing
 ------